PADI Diver Propulsion Vehicle Diver

-Once you have completed your PADI DPV Specialty you have scope for travel.
-The PADI Enriched Air Diver Specialty or the PADI Dolphin SCR Specialty are definitely for you to combine with your DPV training to really open up the underwater world.
+Once you have completed your PADI DPV Specialty you have scope for travel and may want to extend your bottom time underwater.
+The PADI Enriched Air Diver Specialty or some technical dive training are definitely ones for you to consider combining with your DPV training to really open up the underwater world.

 Once you have completed five PADI specialties, the PADI Rescue Diver course and have 50 logged dives you hold all the prerequisites for the PADI Master Scuba Diver certification.
 This is the highest non-professional rating in the PADI system of diver education.